miladce/opencv/README.md

 http://fourier.eng.hmc.edu/e161/lectures/contrast_transform/node3.html
 https://www.scribd.com/doc/106790597/OPENCV-Topic-04-Histogram-Specification#scribd
-i write a function to use mapping instead of the mapping part of second link.. my function's  args are the values of the normalized of cdf of histograms and the output is the mapping array that specify a color for the colors of input image. mappedColorUsedInDesiredImage=outputarray[inputImageColor]
+i write a function to use mapping instead of the mapping part of second link.. my function's  args are the values of the normalized of cdf of histograms and the output is the mapping array that specify a color for the colors of input image.</br>
+mappedColorUsedInDesiredImage=outputarray[inputImageColor]